bra1n/townsquare/README.md

   other characters
 - **firstNightReminder** / **otherNightReminder**: reminder text for first / other nights
 - **reminders**: reminder tokens, should be an empty array `[]` if none
+- **remindersGlobal**: global reminder tokens that will always be available, no matter if the character is assigned to a player or not
 - **setup**: whether this token affects setup (orange leaf), like the Drunk or Baron
 - **name**: the displayed name of this character
 - **team**: the team of the character, has to be one of `townsfolk`, `outsider`, `minion`, `demon` or `traveler`